RocketChat/meteor-streamer/packages/rocketchat-streamer/README.md

 ## .allowEmit('eventName', 'all') (Server only)
-This permission will be evaluate (executed) for each data for each client subscribed, this is much more expensive then **allowRead** but you can manage permissions based on each data.
+This permission will be evaluate (executed) for each data for each client subscribed, this is much more expensive than **allowRead** but you can manage permissions based on each data.

 ```javascript